 From Hänschen to digital Hans

-Pregaphone was just a (crude) attempt to turn the development of small geniuses into efficient railways.
-It plays skillfully with the desire for perfection, the longing to put the perfect child into the world.
+Pregaphones were just a clumsy attempt to steer the development of small geniuses in an efficient way.
+It skillfully plays with the desire for perfection, the longing to bring the perfect child into the world.

 The temptations of the early-spring industry

-And this fight is being fought more and more with computers.
-Therefore, the advertising card always stings the education card, for example, the product "My first laptop", recommended for the age group 12 to 36 months.
+And this struggle is being fought more and more with computers.
+Therefore, the educational card always stands out in advertising, for example for the product “My first laptop”, recommended for the age group 12 to 36 months.

 The first laptop - good for development?

-Those who do not yet buckle and press the buy button should convince the following arguments: The product is good for the "language development", the "sensory perception" and "exploration urge and curiosity."
-Everything under the heading: "For the development of your child".
+Those who do not yet buckle and press the buy button should be convinced by the following arguments: The product is good for “language development”, “sensory perception” and “urge to explore and curiosity”.
+All under the heading: "For your child's development".
 Who can say no?

 But we say: no. Our thesis is: A childhood without a computer is the best start to the digital age.
 Paradox?
 Confusing?
 Yes, but we will show in the course of this series how this statement can be substantiated.

 Against this background it seems questionable what the Brill-Kids company has worked out in America: The Little Math Learning System.
 It is intended for babies under two and a half years - and is intended to convey mathematical conceptions of quantities using flash cards.
 The advertising says: The child would immediately learn “mental calculations”, which can perhaps be translated as “mental arithmetic”.

 It also says: "It will be a confident mathematician for his whole life."
 Yes, there is actually the job title “mathematician” in the English original!